Subplots in Python — Multiple Charts, One Figure

 plt.show()

-When both charts track the same time period, sharing the x-axis makes comparisons cleaner and removes redundant labels:
+When both charts track the same time period, stacking them vertically and sharing the x-axis removes duplicate labels and makes comparison much cleaner:

 import matplotlib.pyplot as plt